xcube-dev/xcengine/docs/notebook.md

 **as early as possible** in the notebook.

-You turn a normal code cell into a parameters cell by adding a tag called **parameters** to it in the Jupyter Lab using the Property Inspector.
+You turn a normal code cell into a parameters cell by adding a tag called **parameters** to it in Jupyter Lab using the Property Inspector.
 (The Property Inspector can be opened by clicking the gear icon at the top right of the Jupyter Lab window.)

 ![Property inspector](images/property-inspector.png)